q145492675/GD-GradientDescent_of-LinearRegression-Classification-Matlab/README.md

 # GradientDescent_of-Linear-Regression-Classification-Matlab-
-THis routine is based on Matlab
+This routine is implemented in Matlab
 ## Requirements:
 Matlab2012b and its latest version
 ## Description: